gobackup/gobackup.github.io/source/configuration/databases/mysql.html.md

 # MySQL database

-GoBackup use `mysqldump` utility to export MySQL database into a `.sql` file.
+GoBackup uses `mysqldump` utility to export MySQL database into a `.sql` file.

-So you need install `mysql-client` first.
+So you need to install `mysql-client` first.

 ```bash
 $ sudo apt-get install mysql-client